-New Legislation and Regulations - During the last few years, we have witnessed and been impacted by new Legislation and Regulations including the Scottish Housing Regulatory Framework, the extension of Freedom of Information requirements to social housing and the Scotland Act 2016.
+New Legislation and Regulations - During the last few years, we have been impacted by new Legislation and Regulations including the Scottish Housing Regulatory Framework, the extension of Freedom of Information requirements and the Scotland Act 2016.

 Access to finance - We have been fortunate to be able to access finance to support our current housing delivery plans.
-Further finance will be required if we continue with phase three of our development plans.
 Although we are assured by lenders that they are still willing to work with Housing Associations the Scottish Housing Regulator continues to warn that whilst investors' appetite remains strong, housing associations should not take access to finance for granted.
 Landlords also need to ensure that any business plan that includes new borrowing is stress tested for future economic shocks.

-Brexit. - The UK is leaving the EU at the end of 2020 and although the outcome is uncertain, it is believed that a no deal Brexit could lead to:
+Brexit. - The UK left the EU at the end of 2020 and although the impacts remain uncertain, it is believed that Brexit could lead to:

-- Business uncertainty which could lead to increased unemployment - Rising costs leading to inflationary pressure - Pressure on interest rates - Shortages of goods and materials leading to delays or increased costs in building and construction and repairs and maintenance.
+- Business uncertainty which could lead to increased unemployment - Rising costs leading to inflationary pressure - Pressure on interest rates - Shortages of goods and materials leading to delays or increased costs in building and construction and repairs and maintenance. - Shortage of labour in certain sectors of the economy